 Young people are at risk for contracting HIV.
 According to the CDC, almost 10,000 young people ages 13 to 24 in the United States had been diagnosed with HIV by the end of 2010. [*]

 Some populations are impacted more than others.
-African Americans ages 13 to 24 represent only 15 percent of the U.S. teenage population, but accounted for 59 percent of new diagnoses of HIV infection in 2010.
-The reasons for this disparity are not completely understood.
-In fact, African American youth have lower rates of drug abuse than Whites and Hispanics.
-This remains a strong research priority area for NIDA. [**]
+African Americans ages 13 to 24 represent only 15 percent of the U.S. teenage population, but accounted for 57 percent of new diagnoses of HIV infection in 2010.
+African American youth actually have lower rates of drug abuse than Whites and Hispanics.
+Discovering the reasons for this disparity, in order to further knowledge of HIV/AIDS, are of a strong priority for NIDA researchers. [**]

-In general, middle and late adolescence is a time when young people engage in risk-taking and sensation-seeking behaviors.
-Regardless of whether a young person takes drugs, unsafe sexual practices increase a person's risk of contracting HIV.
-But drugs and alcohol can increase the chances of unsafe behavior by altering judgment and decision-making.
+In general, middle and late teen years are when young people engage in risk-taking and sensation-seeking behaviors.
+Unsafe sexual practices increase a person's risk of contracting HIV, and using drugs and alcohol can increase the chances of unsafe behavior by altering judgment and decision-making.

 |Accessibility | Privacy | FOIA (NIH) | Sitemap|